solutions

 Smaller PCI scope & easier compliance

-By working with tokens instead of card numbers, you reduce how much of your own infrastructure touches sensitive data.
-Fenige’s TMS and PCI-DSS-compliant platform take on more of the burden, while you still keep control over payment logic.
+By working with tokens instead of card numbers, you reduce how much of your infrastructure touches sensitive data.
+Fenige’s platform acts as a security token service, handling tokenization in line with PCI DSS requirements while retaining full control over payment logic.

 Works across channels and methods